Mordenkainen's Tome of Foes

 Mordenkainen's Tome of Foes is a sourcebook for the 5th edition of the Dungeons & Dragons fantasy role-playing game, published in 2018.
 It is, in part, a supplement to the 5th edition Monster Manual and the Players Handbook.

 Contents

 This book adds a variety of new playable races and expands on existing creatures in the Monster Manual in addition to adding many new ones.
 The book also contains marginalia by Mordenkainen, a wizard originally created by Gary Gygax for his World of Greyhawk campaign.
+The book expands on existing setting and background information for the main setting of the game.